MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 <b>Address Dimension<b>

-Specifies dimension (or column name) in your DataSource, containing the address data, for example “Rheinauhafen 15, Cologne”
+Specifies the dimension (or column name) in your DataSource, containing the address data, for example “Rheinauhafen 15, Cologne”

 <b>Marker-Content Dimension<b>

-Specifies dimension (or row/column name) in your DataSource, containing the data to be displayed when a marker (not a cluster) is clicked
+Specifies the dimension (or row/column name) in your DataSource, containing the data to be displayed when a marker (not a cluster) is clicked

 <b>Date Dimension<b>

-Specifies dimension (or row/column name) in your DataSource, containing the dates associated with your key figures
+Specifies the dimension (or row/column name) in your DataSource, containing the dates associated with your key figures

 <b>Keyfigure1 Name<b>

-Specifies dimension (or row/column name) in your DataSource, containing your first key figure
+Specifies the dimension (or row/column name) in your DataSource, containing your first key figure

 <b>Keyfigure1 (t-1)<b>

-This dimensions specification enables users to display key figure value developments over time.
+This dimensions specification enables users to display the key figure value developments over time.
 For example:
 Actual cost		|	Actual cost (last year)
 €1234,56		|	€1000,00
 Trends will be displayed by green or red arrows in combination with corresponding percentages next to a clustered marker.

 <b>Keyfigure1 Clustering Steps<b>

-Specifies value limits for different display behavior.
-For example green (10), yellow or red (500) cluster marker.
+Specifies the value limits for different display behavior.
+For example, green (10), yellow or red (500) cluster marker.
 Example input: ["10","50","100","200","500"].
 This is also customizable via CSS.

 <b>Keyfigure2 Name<b>

-Specifies dimension (or row/column name) in your DataSource containing your second key figure
+Specifies the dimension (or row/column name) in your DataSource containing your second key figure

 <b>Keyfigure2 (t-1)<b>